 When I purchase fabric, I buy a dream, a finished project.
 I am not buying just yardage.
-Thus, before I started this project, I found it really distressing to find a lot of fabrics in my fabric closet from I had never even cut into.
+Thus, before I started this project, I found it really distressing to find a lot of fabrics in my fabric closet from I had never even cut one square.
 Fabric of the Year (FOTY) is a concept my friend thought up, which made me think I could remedy that problem.
 I made it my own and ran with it.
 The idea is to cut a small piece of each fabric you buy (or pull out of your stash) for a project right away.
-By cutting/using some of the fabric, you know right away what you like and what you don’t like and whether you have enough of fabric I really like.
-By using at least some of the new fabric right away I get the opportunity to buy more before the fabric goes out of print.
+By using some of your new fabrics immediately, you know right away what you like and what you don’t like and whether you have enough of fabric I really like.
+By using at least some of the new fabric right away I get the opportunity to buy additional yardage before the fabric goes out of print.

 This practice has been really successful for me and I am pleased with the quilts that have come out of this project.

 In the 2008 piece, I just used a simple rectangle.
 It turned out that I really liked working with that rectangle shape.
 I started thinking about gradating the colors, but didn’t obsess about it in FOTY 2008.
 These quilts turn out to be great exercises in color.